 For clients who live in another country, you will need to find out whether there is a physical address where they can send and receive mail.
 If not, you may be able to find a person or local business with an email address or fax number who can receive and print out the consent form for the parent to sign.
 Typically, a document like this should be notarized to establish the signer's identity; however, many of our clients cannot afford a notary, which can cost hundreds of dollars in some countries.
-As an alternative, ask the client to sign and return the consent form with a copy of their ID.
-If it's possible to have a witness sign as well, that may be helpful.
+Discuss with your NIJC mentor attorney whether this is an option in your case.